TinsuAI/siufu/docs/prd.md

 ### Background Context

 The Customs Declaration Automation Platform addresses a critical bottleneck in logistics operations: manual customs declaration processing.
-Vietnamese logistics companies currently spend 30-60 minutes per declaration extracting data from six source files (Arrival Notice, Bill of Lading, Certificate of Origin, Invoice, Good List, EXIM Tariff) and manually populating complex Excel templates.
+Vietnamese logistics companies currently spend 30-60 minutes per declaration extracting data from source documents (Arrival Notice, Bill of Lading, Certificate of Origin, Invoice) and cross-referencing knowledge base files (Good List, EXIM Tariff) to manually populate complex Excel templates.
 This tedious process costs our first client 500-1,000 staff hours monthly, creates 3-5% error rates, and limits their ability to scale operations.

 Our comprehensive brainstorming session (2025-10-17) analyzed actual sample declaration files and identified that a hybrid AI approach—combining Google Document AI OCR, GPT-5 LLM extraction, and spaCy NLP validation—can achieve 85%+ accuracy immediately with a clear path to 95%+ through continuous learning.
 By implementing a Human-in-the-Loop review interface, we maintain accuracy while building a learning dataset that improves the system over time.
 The MVP focuses on delivering a complete end-to-end workflow running on Docker for on-premise deployment, meeting client data sovereignty requirements while leveraging cloud AI APIs for maximum accuracy.